-From what to eat to where to sleep, we're collecting information about the fundamentals of backcountry travel on the Pacific Crest Trail.
+From eating to sleeping, we're collecting information about the fundamentals of backcountry travel.

 Start your journey here.

 Find out the latest before you head out.

 The official source for PCT permit information, including the 500+ mile long distance permit.

 Follow along as we describe the trail from Mexico to Canada.

 From Yosemite to Whitney; the online guide to the JMT.